Subhang23/Wizzy-Downloader/README.md

 **Step-6**: Running the Django project
 Type "python manage.py runserver" to run the project.

-And Thats about all you would need to know to get you started.Cheers!!
+And that's about all you would need to know to get you started.Cheers!!

 ### Technologies Used :
 1.Web Framework : Django<br>